microsoft/hlsl-specs/proposals/0052-experimental-dxil-ops.md

 for the validator and drivers to detect experimental opcodes.

 This splits the 4 billion opcode space into two 2 billion partions.
 One for stable one for experimental.
-The proposal results in two separatly contiguous op code tables.
+The proposal results in two separately contiguous op code tables.

 When an opcode is transitioned to stable it must be moved to the stable opcode partition.
 These two tables are completely independent from each other so opcode transition will result in a complete renumbering.
-No assumption may be made about how the opcodenumber will change when moving to stable.
+No assumption may be made about how the opcode number will change when moving to stable.

 As opcodes are moved from expirmental to stable they will introduce holes in the expirmental opcode partition.
 Depending on the feature, the expiremental opcode